-The Charleston School District (District) and (Teacher) enter into the

-followi ng contract adde

-1. eacher has agreed to teach a class

-period from throug h ,

-2. District agrees to pay Teacher for the loss of Teacher's preparatory period in the amount of,

-3. District agrees to pay Teacher for those students who enroll and attend Teacher's class that are in excess of the Standard's maximum daily number of students at the per student per day amount of,

-4. District agrees to pay teacher,

-5. This addendum between District and Teacher is in addition to and separate from any other contract between District and Teacher;

-6. District and Teacher agree that this contract shall be effective for the current semester and that future semesters shall require District and Teacher to enter into a new contract.
+The Charleston School District (District) and (Teacher) enter into the follow ing contract ad ldendum: 1. instead of a preparatory period from through 2.
+District agrees to pay Teacher for the loss of Teacher's preparatory period in the amount of, 3.
+District agrees to pay Teacher for those students who enroll and attend Teacher's class that are in excess of the Standard's maximum daily number of students at the per student per day amount of 4.
+District agrees to pay teacher, 5.
+This addendum between District and Teacher is in addition to and separate from any other contract between District and Teacher; 6.
+District and Teacher agree that this contract shall be effective for the current semester and that future semesters shall require District and Teacher to enter into a new contract.
+Teacher's Signature: Date: Superintendent's Signature: nature: Date: Board President's Signature: gnature: Date: Legal References: A.C.A. § 6-17-114 A.C.A. § 6-17-812 ADE Rules Governing Class Size and Teaching Load Date Adopted: Last Revised: Last Revised: April 25, 2016 May 23, 2018 June 26, 2023

-Teache r's Signature: Date:

-Superin ntendent's Signa ture: Date:

-Board I President's Sign ature: Date:

-Legal R References: A.C.A. § 6-17-114 A.C.A. § 6-17-812 ADE Rules Governing Class S ze and Teaching Load

-Date A dopted: April 25, 2016

-Last Re 1 May 23, 2018

-Last Re ast Revised: June 26, 2023